Skip to content

 Sends a UDP packet and optionally checks for a response.
 Useful for game servers, VPN endpoints (WireGuard, OpenVPN), and other connectionless services.

-Requires a relay.
+Requires a Relay.

 SNMP